-The maximum grant limit is \$20,000,000 per Applicant for new construction, acquisition, rehabilitation, rental subsidies, administrative costs and/or operating assistance (COSR and/or rental assistance).
-The actual award amounts will be adjusted for project size and the number of households served.
+The maximum grant limit is \$20 million per Applicant for new construction, acquisition, rehabilitation, rental subsidies, incentives to landlords, gap funding, reconstruction, and including security deposits and holding fees, operating subsidies, administrative costs and/or operating assistance (COSR and/or rental assistance).
+The actual award amounts may be adjusted for project size and the number of households served.